-Overall, the dependence on the macromolecular charge ratio agrees with the predictions of our theoretical model.
-For the salt conditions explored (from $\rhoS \lesssim \rhoU$ to $\rhoS \gg \rhoU$), the model predicts equilibrium pNS-enriched droplets at high salt and excess polyanion, NS+PLL coacervates at low salt and excess polycation, and a three-phase region in which both condensed phases coexist at intermediate salt concentrations and macromolecular charge ratios (Fig.~\ref{fig:PD}E; we note that the equilibrium predictions at the 1:1 charge ratio in this figure correspond to the \SI{25}{\celsius} phase behavior in Fig.~\ref{fig:temp}D and the $\rhoS$ versus $\rhoN$ projection of the phase diagram in Fig.~\ref{fig:intro}I.) The overall topology of the phase diagram in Fig.~\ref{fig:PD}E, and in particular the diagonal phase boundary between three-phase coexistence and NS+PLL coacervates at low salt concentrations, agrees with the experimental observations.
-The model also predicts that PLL is enriched in the condensed phase relative to the dilute phase at high salt concentrations ($\rhoS \gg \rhoU$) at equilibrium, although to a lesser extent than pNSs since phase separation is primarily driven by basepairing interactions under these conditions (Fig.~\ref{fig:SI-pc}).
+Our theoretical model produces equilibrium and kinetic predictions (Fig.~\ref{fig:PD}E) that account for the distinct behaviors experimentally observed in Fig.~\ref{fig:PD}A--D, and the qualitative conditions at which they occur.
+For the salt conditions explored (from $\rhoS \lesssim \rhoU$ to $\rhoS \gg \rhoU$), the model predicts equilibrium pNS-enriched droplets at high salt and excess polyanion (as in Fig.~\ref{fig:PD}A); NS+PLL coacervates at low salt and excess polycation (as in Fig.~\ref{fig:PD}D), and a three-phase region in which both condensed phases coexist at intermediate salt concentrations and macromolecular charge ratios (as in Fig.~\ref{fig:PD}C).
+(Note that the equilibrium predictions at the 1:1 charge ratio in Fig.~\ref{fig:PD}E correspond to the \SI{25}{\celsius} phase behavior in Fig.~\ref{fig:temp}D and the $\rhoS$ versus $\rhoN$ projection of the phase diagram in Fig.~\ref{fig:intro}I.) The overall topology of the phase diagram in Fig.~\ref{fig:PD}E, and in particular the diagonal phase boundary between three-phase coexistence and NS+PLL coacervates at low salt concentrations, agrees with the experimental observations.
+The model also predicts that PLL is enriched in the condensed phase relative to the dilute phase at high salt concentrations ($\rhoS \gg \rhoU$) at equilibrium, although to a lesser extent than pNSs since phase separation is primarily driven by base pairing interactions under these conditions (Fig.~\ref{fig:SI-pc}).
 This prediction is consistent with the long-time behavior of the pNS-dominated droplets at \SI{2.5}{M} NaCl, as noted above.